-On successful completion of this course students will be able to do the following:
+On successful completion of this course, students will be able to do the following:

-- 1. Communicate effectively with co-op employers using terminology, language, written formats, and professionalism typical of a tourism industry practitioner. - 2.
-Demonstrate the ability to self-assess workplace behaviour through the preparation of a written report on completion of the work term. - 3.
-Determine existing strengths and identify gaps in current skills/knowledge set while exploring employment opportunities and evaluating specific interests and attitudes in assessing career goals. - 4.
-Enhance ability to network within the local and global tourism community while developing interpersonal relations skills with other employees and with their clients/tourists.
+- 1. Communicate effectively with co-op employers using terminology, language, written formats, and professionalism typical of a outdoor recreation professional. - 2.
+Self-assess workplace behaviour through the preparation of a written report on completion of the work term. - Identify existing strengths and identify gaps in current skills/knowledge set while exploring employment opportunities and evaluating specific interests and attitudes in assessing career goals.

+4. Create a network within the local outdoor recreation community while developing interpersonal relations skills with other employees and with their clients/tourists.

-- 5. Effectively and professionally interact in the workplace with tourism industry professionals while meeting the needs and expectations of the employer and organization. - 6.
-Develop self-awareness, public speaking and leadership skills, and professional behaviours as exemplified by tourism employers. - 7.
-Identify and understand the position of the employer organization in the global tourism marketplace. - 8.
-Make contacts in the tourism field for future employment opportunities.
+- 5. Integrate effective and professionally communication in the workplace with outdoor industry professionals - 6.
+Develop self-awareness in the application of public speaking and leadership skills, and professional behaviours as exemplified by outdoor recreation employers. - 7.
+Identify and explain the position of the employer organization in the global tourism marketplace.